-The FCA proposes to apply to most employees of financial services firms, and NEDs, new overarching standards.
+The FCA applies to most employees of financial services firms, and NEDs, new overarching standards.

-The Conduct Rules will apply to Senior Managers and certified staff from the first day of the new regime applying, but the FCA proposes to give firms 12 months to apply the Conduct Rules to their other conduct rules staff.
+The Conduct Rules apply to Senior Managers and certified staff from the first day of the new regime, 9 December 2019; but the FCA gives firms 12 months to apply the Conduct Rules to their other conduct rules staff.

-The FCA intends to replace the existing Statements of Principle and Code of Practice for Approved Persons (APER) with Conduct Rules for all firms.
-It proposes a first tier of rules that apply to most employees in a firm except ancillary staff (who are exhaustively listed in in the table below), and a second tier of rules applying additionally to Senior Managers.
-Firms should consider if the list of excluded ancillary staff adequately reflects staff in their own organisation who the FCA should reasonably carve out of the application of the Conduct Rules.
+The FCA replaces the existing Statements of Principle and Code of Practice for Approved Persons (APER) with Conduct Rules for all firms.
+There is a first tier of rules applying to most employees in a firm except ancillary staff (who are exhaustively listed in in the table below), and a second tier of rules applying additionally to Senior Managers.